 7.1 Discontinuous Reception for paging

 The UE may use Discontinuous Reception (DRX) in idle mode in order to reduce power consumption.
 One Paging Occasion (PO) is a subframe where there may be P-RNTI transmitted on PDCCH or MPDCCH or, for NB-IoT on NPDCCH addressing the paging message.
 In P-RNTI transmitted on MPDCCH case, PO refers to the starting subframe of MPDCCH repetitions.
 In case of P-RNTI transmitted on NPDCCH, PO refers to the starting subframe of NPDCCH repetitions unless subframe determined by PO is not a valid NB-IoT downlink subframe then the first valid NB-IoT downlink subframe after PO is the starting subframe of the NPDCCH repetitions.
+For IoT NTN TDD, the remaining paging repetitions falling on the invalid NB-IoT downlink SFNs are postponed to the next valid NB-IoT downlink SFNs.
 The paging message is same for both RAN initiated paging and CN initiated paging.

 The UE initiates RRC Connection Resume procedure upon receiving RAN paging.
 If the UE receives a CN initiated paging in RRC_INACTIVE state, the UE moves to RRC_IDLE and informs NAS.